-Labour conditions in the supply chain
+Working conditions in the supply chain

-Read more about BSCI
+Read more about Amfori BSCI

-In 2014 we begun to map and measure all our carbon emissions, including emissions from transports and travelling.
-Now we have a good basis for further dialogue with our distributors and producers.
-We have also chosen to compensate for all our emissions coming from electricity, business travels and distribution from producer to Systembolaget’s stores and HoReCa.
+In 2014 we started our climate work.
+We begun to map and measure all our carbon emissions, including emissions from transports and business travels.
+This gave us a knowledge to help us reduce our emissions, not least in cooperation with our distributors.
+We have also chosen to proactively compensate for all our emissions, electricity, business travels and all shipping for our range from manufacturer to hotels, restaurants and to Systembolaget.

 We have chosen to approach the issue by joining a network together with other Swedish food and beverage companies, including Systembolaget.
 The network is coordinated by Swedish Water House at Stockholm International Water Institute (SIWI).
 Through participation we learn more about tools and methods that the global food and beverage industry uses to measure and handle water issues.
 We see this as a good basis for further discussions with our producers.

 Working with alcohol is a complex mission.
-In Sweden we are strictly regulated in terms of where and how the product may be sold, which create a good basis for sound product marketing.
-Hermansson & Co advocate a sound drinking culture where alcohol is consumed reasonably.
-Through our membership in Swedish Spirits and Wine Association (SVL), we finance a school information initiative, created by SVL for adolescents about alcohol, Talk about Alcohol.
-The purpose of the initiative is to postpone the possible entrance for young people to alcohol and to give them a responsible approach to alcohol.
-Through SVL we also support the industry’s own alcohol inspector (AGM) who monitors that companies in the industry keep a high ethical level in all market communication and follow market guidelines.
+In Sweden we are strictly regulated in terms of where and how the product may be sold, which create a good basis for responsibly product marketing.
+Hermansson & Co advocate a drinking culture where alcohol is consumed reasonably.
+Through our membership in Swedish Spirits and Wine Association (SVL), we finance school initiatives, created by SVL to inform about youths alcohol: "Talk about Alcohol" and "Drinkwise".
+The purpose of the initiatives is to postpone the alcohol debut for young people, and to help them approach alcohol resposibly.
+Through SVL we also support the swedish alcohol industry’s own inspector (AGM) who monitors that companies in the industry keeps a high ethical level in all communication and follow market guidelines.